Published 6 November 2015

 Sitemaps are taken care of automatically by a plugin and also HTML sitemaps are kept up to date and neatly presented to website users.
 It will alert you when it requires updates as and when they are available.

 Another great feature is the social media plugin that automatically updates your Facebook, Twitter, LinkedIn and Google+ pages helping to drive more traffic to your website.
 Having social media pages assist with SEO and are hugely powerful at improving your page rank.

 Like with anything remotely technical there may be a requirement to contract the services of a website developer but much less likely to than you would need with a bespoke written site.
 You may want to modify the design of a template or change the functionality of a plugin but generally speaking, amongst the 21,000 or so available you should be able to find something that closely fits what you need.
 Great if you want more involvement in the way your website looks.
 Should you need assistance with the more technical aspects or just a bit of guidance and support, there are plenty of developers that have adapted to using this platform as well as free to use support forums in the WordPress community.

 If you have an existing website and are thinking of redeveloping it with a new look and feel WordPress is certainly worth considering as much as it is for creating a new website.

-For more info on the hosting platform or some tips on how to blog and the benefits it can have for your business, in particular your website, Apograph are more than happy to assist.
+For more information on the website hosting platform or some tips on how to blog and the benefits it can have for your business, in particular, your website, Apograph are more than happy to assist.